runtimeverification/deposit-contract-verification/README.md

 # End-to-End Formal Verification of Ethereum 2.0 Deposit Contract

-This provides the artifact of our end-to-end formal verification of the Ethereum 2.0 [deposit contract].
+This provides the artifact of our end-to-end formal verification of the Ethereum 2.0 [deposit contract] written in Solidity.

+_[NOTE: The deposit contract had initially been written in Vyper, but later it was reimplemented in Solidity.
+The formal verification of the initial Vyper implementation can be found at [here](https://github.com/runtimeverification/verified-smart-contracts/tree/master/deposit)]._

 Documents:
  * Final report: [`deposit-contract-verification.pdf`](deposit-contract-verification.pdf)